leandrosardi/blackops/README.md

 Your can list your nodes and monitor the usage of CPU, RAM and disk space.

 ```
-ops list
+ruby list.rb
 ```

 ![blackops list of nodes](/assets/list01.png)

-The `ops list` command will:
+The `list.rb` script will:

 1. show all the nodes defined in your configuration file;